kennywam/sia-integration/nia-integration-plan/week-1/prompt-engineering.md

 - Helps guide the model's behavior
 - Particularly useful for complex or nuanced tasks

-## Prompt Patterns for digitika-saas
+## Prompt Patterns for digitika

 ### 1. Information Retrieval

 ```
-You are Sia, an AI digitika-saas assistant for [Company Name].
+You are Sia, an AI digitika assistant for [Company Name].
 Answer the user's question based ONLY on the following context:

 Context: